ayushman-oss/level1_ros_assignment/README.md

 ### 4. Map Loading
 1. Use the map provided in `testbed_bringup/maps/testbed_world.yaml`.
-2. Write a launch file in `testbed_navigation/launch/map_loader.launch.py` to load the map using the `map_server` plugin.
+2. Write actions in the launch file `testbed_navigation/launch/map_loader.launch.py` to load the map using the `map_server` plugin.
 3. Test and confirm that the map is loaded correctly in Rviz.

 ### 5. Localization
 1. Implement localization with the AMCL plugin:
    - Write a parameter file for AMCL in `testbed_navigation/config/amcl_params.yaml`.
-   - Create a launch file in `testbed_navigation/launch/localization.launch.py` to run AMCL.
+   - Create actions in the launch file `testbed_navigation/launch/localization.launch.py` to run AMCL.
-   - Verify that the robot can localize itself in the simulated environment.
+   - Verify that the robot can localize itself in the simulated environment using Rviz.

 ### 6. Navigation
 1. Set up navigation using `nav2` plugins:
    - Configure parameter files for the global and local planners, behaviour tree plugins and any other nav2 plugin you want to use, like 'collision_monitor' or 'velocity_smoother', in `testbed_navigation/config/nav2_params.yaml`.
-   - Write a launch file in `testbed_navigation/launch/navigation.launch.py` to bring up the navigation workflow.
+   - Write actions in the launch file `testbed_navigation/launch/navigation.launch.py` to bring up the navigation workflow.
-   - Reference the [Nav2 Documentation](https://navigation.ros.org/) for plugin details.
 2. Test the navigation setup by sending goals to the robot and observing its behavior.

 ### 7. Deliverables